Physical Education: Statement of Intent

 The Physical Education Department aim to provide all students with a challenging, engaging and safe environment for high quality teaching and learning to take place.
 This is achieved through creating an enjoyable and productive atmosphere for staff and students, where we strive to inspire and engage students to participate and achieve their full potential.

-Christ the King were recently awarded ‘Secondary School of the Year’ 2018/19 at the Preston Sports Awards and were Highly Commended as ‘School of the Year 2019’ at the Lancashire Sports Awards in November.
+Christ the King were awarded ‘Secondary School of the Year’ 2018/19 at the Preston Sports Awards and were Highly Commended as ‘School of the Year 2019’ at the Lancashire Sports Awards.
 The PE Department consists of four members of staff who are highly committed to their role.
 The highest standards are expected of learners, who are encouraged to contribute effectively to the wider society by promoting respect, honesty and integrity in all aspects of their lives.
 Through the ethos of the subject and the school, students develop personal qualities such as resilience, self-esteem, self-confidence and empathy as they are encouraged to reflect upon their performances and actions.
 Relationships within the department promote respect between teachers and students with values taught in accordance with the school ethos; “Love one another as I have loved you.”
 (John, 15)

 The Physical Education programme aims to develop students’ competence and confidence to take part in a range of physical activities that become a central part of their lives, both in and out of school.
 This is fulfilled by offering a broad and balanced Physical Education curriculum.
 Students experience a wide range of activities that develop their skills, tactics, strategies and compositional ideas that enable them to perform successfully.
 Students reflect on their performance and that of others, giving appropriate and constructive feedback to enhance learning and are encouraged to accept feedback and display empathy when working with others.